 The demand for a cleaner, greener environment is evident.
 Seems like everyone –from small communities to large corporations–is doing their part these days to promote a safer and cleaner environment, changing the way they operate to positively impact the preservation of the earth.
-School districts look to make their communities cleaner, and one way is through the use of alternative fuel in their school buses.
-The benefits of using alternative fuel in school buses are three-fold: in some cases it’s cleaner for the students and the environment, it may positively impact maintenance of the buses, and it offers potential cost savings to the district and community.
+As school districts look to make their communities cleaner, often a place to start is using alternative fuels or electric school buses.

 Compressed Natural Gas (CNG)

 CNG is a fossil fuel substitute for gas and diesel.
 One of its attractive qualities, in addition to significantly reducing emissions, is the great supply of natural gas resources in the US and Canada.
 CNG is non-toxic, dissipates quickly, and its higher ignition temperature reduces the chances of accidental ignition.
 According to Clean Energy, the largest provider of natural gas fuel for transportation in North America, natural gas can provide savings as well as reduce NVH (noise, vibration, and harshness) as compared to other fossil fuel power plants.
 Reduced noise means fewer distractions for the bus driver.

 Propane is a clean-burning fuel that reportedly reduces greenhouse gas, nitrogen oxide, carbon monoxide and total hydrocarbon emissions.
 Propane’s lower carbon content makes it more environmentally friendly than other fossil fuels, and it’s not harmful to soil or water.
 Additionally, propane dissipates into the air, has a narrow flammability range and is non-toxic and non-poisonous.
 The fuel is produced domestically from natural gas processing and crude oil refining and is easily available due to its abundant supply.